Malaysia could renew search for MH370 plane, 10 years after it vanished

 Malaysia may begin a renewed search for Malaysia Airlines Flight MH370, the transport minister has said, as the 10th anniversary of its disappearance approaches.

-“The Malaysian government is committed to the search, and the search must go on,” Malaysian Transport Minister Anthony Loke said at a remembrance event on Sunday commemorating the vanishing of the Boeing 777 plane on March 8, 2014.
+“The Malaysian government is committed to the search, and the search must go on,” Malaysian Transport Minister Anthony Loke said on Sunday at an event to mark the disappearance of the Boeing 777 on March 8, 2014.

 Keep readinglist of 4 items